openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 Tweaked: Control and placeholder of funfact widget

 Version: 2.6.1 (2022-05-24)
-Added: Form signature fields for Elementor.
+Added: Form signature fields.
 Added: Form conditional fields for Elementor.
-Added: Form reset button for Elementor.
+Added: Form reset button.
 Added: Google sheet for Elementor form.
 Fixed: TablePress js error in Elementor editor.
-Fixed: Repeater field error in Business Hour widget.
+Fixed: Repeater field error in the Business Hour widget.
 Fixed: Id attributes were not printing in the Tab widget.
 Improved: Added more secure escaping for HTML printing.